What is Al-Anon?

 Al-Anon Family Groups are a community resource providing support to anyone affected by a relative or friend’s drinking.
 There are over 26,000 Al-Anon and Alateen groups meeting in 115 countries.
 Alateen is part of the Al-Anon program, has their own individual meetings that focus on teenagers.

 - Has only one requirement for membership – each member has been affected by someone else’s drinking.

-- Is an anonymous fellowship of relatives and friends of alcoholics who meet anonymously to share their experience, strength and hope in order to solve their common problems; adult children of alcoholics, parents, partners, spouses, co-workers, etc., can al find help in Al-Anon.
+- Is an anonymous fellowship of relatives and friends of alcoholics who meet anonymously to share their experience, strength and hope, in order to solve their common problems; adult children of alcoholics, parents, partners, spouses, co-workers, etc., can all find help in Al-Anon.

 - Is a separate fellowship from Alcoholics Anonymous (AA).
 Al-Anon is based on the Twelve Steps and Twelve Traditions adapted from AA.

-- Is nonprofessional, religion-neutral, spiritually based, a-political, welcomes all cultures and is available in most areas.
+- Is nonprofessional, religion-neutral, spiritually based, apolitical, welcomes all cultures; is available in most areas.